emscripten-core/emscripten/site/source/docs/porting/pthreads.rst

 Support in asm.js is fairly stable in Emscripten.
 Support in WebAssembly is arriving in browsers, and still experimental.

-.. note:: Due to the Spectre set of vulnerabilities, browsers have disabled SharedArrayBuffer support for now.
-You can still experiment with it if you flip a pref in your browser.
+.. note:: As of January 2018, browsers have disabled SharedArrayBuffer due to the Spectre set of vulnerabilities.
+Until it is restored you can still experiment with it if you flip a pref in your browser.

 Compiling with pthreads enabled
 ===============================